microsoft/botframework-solutions/skills/src/csharp/experimental/itsmskill/readme.md

-# IT Service Managerment Experimental Skill
+# IT Service Management Experimental Skill

 See the Experimental Skill [documentation page](/docs/reference/skills/experimental.md) for information on how to deploy and test this Skill.